 Both are big on flavor and will taste wonderful in this recipe.

-If you liked my Homemade Blueberry Syrup, you’ll love these other easy recipes that feature blueberries:
+You’ll love these other easy recipes that feature blueberries:

 - Red, White and Blue Cherry Pie